manisjp/GridWorld/answers.md

 4. The ChameleonCritter class had no need to overide the getActors() method.
 It will find all adjecent actors
 5. The Actor class contains the getLocation() method
 6. A Critter can access its own grid by using the getGrid() method from the Grid interface

+### Set 9
+1. CrabCritter doesn't overwrite the processActors() method because it has no need to do so.
+It will processActors() just like any old bug
+2. The CrabCritter gets its actors in a cone in front of it.
+It checks three spaces, diagnoly right and left, as well as right in front of it
+3. Its a method that takes in an array of locations and checks every one
+4. A CrabCritter at (3, 4) facing south will get actors from (4, 3), (4, 4), and (4, 5).